Educating Homebuyers / First Time Homebuyers A Niche To Grow On Class Questions Only

 D. Smaller credit unions

-9 of 10 Which of the following methods was used in this chapter to assess the market conditions?
+9 Which of the following methods was used in this chapter to assess the market conditions?

 A. Months of Inventory